ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/01-Lists.md

 :::

 Open your terminal within Visual Studio Code and create a new directory `Types` in the `example2` directory.
-The `Types` directory will be the home of our GraphQL types.
+The `Types` directory will be home to our GraphQL types.

 ```bash
 mkdir Types